 Ginger Taylor, a psychotherapist who spends most of her free time volunteering on turtle conservation efforts.
 In partnership with Plastic Ocean Project, Ginger launched the Ocean-friendly Establishment (OFE) Certification program, which offers incentives to locally-owned businesses who adopt one or more sustainability practices.
 In under three years, Ginger recruited more than 80 enterprises all along our NC shoreline.
 Apply for your own OFE certification!

 Jessica Murphy and Kevin Davis, owners of La Perla Restaurant in Morehead City.
 They are one of our favorite OFEs, and they created one of the tastiest meals we’ve encountered in North Carolina EVER.
 Also, if you ask them to make you a cocktail that tastes smoky, “like cigarettes and ribs,” they can totally do that for you.
-Contact them and find out how you can help them secure a new and larger space closer to town!

 Lisa Rider, a surfing wahine eco-warrioress who reigns supreme at the center of it all.
 Lisa began rescuing ocean wildlife at a young age and now works in waste management for Onslow County.
 Her annual NC Marine Debris Symposium, Earth and Surf Festival, and numerous beach and scuba clean-ups have resulted in profound collaborations between researchers, scientists, artists, and passionate volunteers.
 She also skates like a roller disco queen.